Remote Keylogging Attacks in Multi-user VR Applications: Introduction

 Our attack consists of four steps, each extracting more fine-grained information about the typing activity from the previous step.
 In these four steps, we aim to understand and accurately leverage the data in network packets, converting the data to recover keystrokes and thereby executing the remote keylogging attack.
 We evaluated our attack through a user study conducted on Rec Room~\cite{recroom}, one of the most widely used \vrsocialapp with more than 15 million users~\cite{recroomuser}.
 We successfully reconstructed the typed secrets at top-1 accuracy of \textbf{97.62\%}.
 Our attack results demonstrate that we can infer almost all user-typed information correctly, even though remote settings offer lower-fidelity information compared to local settings.
 Furthermore, we performed an additional experiment in which (1) there are multiple users in the room, and (2) the attacker does not see any other user (from their application client's point of view).
 Our attack achieves comparable performance under this setting (top-1 accuracy of \textbf{97.53\%}), demonstrating the practicality of our attack.
-Lastly, we replicated our attack on three additional applications \footnote{The names of the three additional applications evaluated will be updated following the 90-day responsible disclosure period.} and performed user studies on them, in which we achieved comparable performance across all applications (top-1 accuracy of 98.24\%, 98.27\%, and 99.07\% respectively from the additional applications).
+Lastly, we replicated our attack on three additional applications and performed user studies on them, in which we achieved comparable performance across all applications (top-1 accuracy of 98.24\%, 98.27\%, and 99.07\% respectively from the additional applications).
 This result further demonstrates that our attack is generalizable across applications.
 We reported our attack to Rec Room, the three additional applications, SteamVR, and Unity.
-The developers of Rec Room and SteamVR~\cite{steamvr} acknowledged the issue and Rec Room also awarded us a bounty for the vulnerability.
+The developers of Rec Room, Sing Together: VR Karaoke~\cite{sing_together} and SteamVR~\cite{steamvr} acknowledged the issue and Rec Room also awarded us a bounty for the vulnerability.
+Furthermore, SteamVR and Rec Room have created patches to defend against our proposed attack, following our defense suggestions as outlined in Section~\ref{sec:discussion}.

 \newparagraph{Contributions:}

 (1) To the best of our knowledge, we are the first to demonstrate the feasibility of remote keylogging attacks in the context of \vrsocialapp.
 Our approach enables more practical attacks under a remote setting, significantly enhancing the practicability and stealthiness compared to existing methods.